-The regulation and reform of "benchmarks" may adversely affect the value of Senior Preferred MREL Eligible Notes linked to such "benchmarks"
+The regulation and reform of "benchmarks" may adversely affect the value of Senior Preferred Notes linked to such "benchmarks"

-EURIBOR and other indices which are deemed to be "benchmarks" are the subject of recent EU, international and other regulatory guidance and proposals for reform, including the Benchmarks Regulation (see "Regulatory Environment - Benchmarks Regulation").
-Changes to any of the above could have a material impact on any Senior Preferred MREL Eligible Notes linked to a rate or index deemed to be a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of the Benchmarks Regulation.
+EURIBOR and other indices which are deemed to be "benchmarks" have been and are the subject of recent EU, international and other regulatory guidance and proposals for reform, including the Benchmarks Regulation (see "Regulatory Environment - Benchmarks Regulation").
+Changes to any of the above could have a material impact on any Senior Preferred Notes linked to a rate or index deemed to be a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed.
 Such changes could, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the "benchmark".
 More broadly, any of the international, national or other proposals for reform, or the general increased regulatory scrutiny of "benchmarks", could increase the costs and risks of administering or otherwise participating in the setting of a "benchmark" and complying with any such regulations or requirements.

 Such factors may have the following effects on certain "benchmarks": (i) discourage market participants from continuing to administer or contribute to such "benchmark"; (ii) trigger changes in the rules or methodologies used in the "benchmarks" or (iii) lead to the disappearance of the "benchmark".
-Any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, could have a material adverse effect on the value of and return on any Senior Preferred MREL Eligible Notes linked to a "benchmark".
-Further, any of the above matters may affect the ability of the Issuer to meet its obligations under the Senior Preferred MREL Eligible Notes and may have a material adverse effect on the value or liquidity of, and the amount payable under, the Senior Preferred MREL Eligible Notes .
+Any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, could have a material adverse effect on the value of and return on any Senior Preferred Notes linked to a "benchmark".
+Further, any of the above matters may affect the ability of the Issuer to meet its obligations under the Senior Preferred Notes and may have a material adverse effect on the value or liquidity of, and the amount payable under, the Senior Preferred Notes.